mikestefanello/backlite/README.md

 This will wait up to 5 seconds for all workers to complete the task they are currently working on.

 If you want to hard-stop the dispatcher, cancel the context that was provided when calling `client.Start()`.

+### Example

+To see a working example, check out the example provided in [Pagoda](https://github.com/mikestefanello/pagoda/?tab=readme-ov-file#queues).
+When the app starts, a queue is defined and the dispatcher is started.
+There is a web route that includes a form which creates a task in the queue when it is submitted.

 ## Roadmap